paulscherrerinstitute/wica-js/README.md

 # Supported HTML Element Attributes

-The HTML 5 specification supprts the concept of customisable **data-\* attributes** which provides a standard mechanism for associating additional, user-defined information with standard HTML elements.
+The HTML 5 specification supports the concept of customisable **data-\* attributes** which provides a standard mechanism for associating additional, user-defined information with standard HTML elements.

-The Wica-JS library uses this feature to support the custom attributes described further in this section.
+The Wica-JS library uses this feature to support the custom attributes (with the prefix **data-wica-\***) described further in this section.

 ## Attributes Set by the Web Page Developer